vas-byte/CommandEquity/README.md

 # CommandEquity
-A matlab program that allows the user to quote the prices of shares listed on exchanges in the US and produce price charts
+A matlab program that allows the user to quote the prices of shares listed on exchanges in the US and produce historical price charts.
+Note, this project makes use of the Alpaca Market Data API and is not intended for professional use.

 ## Installation
 Once you have cloned the repository, run the main.m file to start the program.